BannerImg

 South Indian dish from Karnataka chow chow bath with coconut chutney.

 Uppittu, or upma as it is also known, is a dish that is popular throughout South India and is usually made with dry roasted rava (semolina) cooked with water and vegetables.
 In Karnataka, a variation of this is mixed with a variety of spices creating khara bhath.
 A sweet version, kesari bhath, is often served with this (together called chow chow bhath) is also popular, made with rava, sugar, ghee, and milk, as well as saffron and pineapple or banana.
-When made with coarser rava and unflavored with saffron, it is called sajjige which is similar to sooji halwa from North India.
+When made with coarser rava and unflavoured with saffron, it is called sajjige which is similar to sooji halwa from North India.

 17. Churumuri – If You Love Chaat